Inside Qubic's Selfish Mining Campaign on Monero: Evidence, Tactics, and Limits: Qubic's Selfish Mining Strategy and Revenue

+Figure~\ref{fig:overview-timeline}(d) shows the resulting candidate periods on the timeline, while Fig.~\ref{fig:overview-timeline}(e) shows the hours in which Qubic orphan blocks were observed.
+Applying this heuristic yields ten periods (P1--P10) during which Qubic's block share and involvement in orphan blocks are noticeably higher than their global averages.
+Qubic's estimated share averages 28.33\% across these periods, compared with 23.38\% over the full measurement window.
+This association suggests that sustained, observable selfish mining activity was more common when Qubic's estimated share was relatively high.

-Fig.~\ref{fig:run_by_periods} further illustrates how Qubic's behavior varies across the identified periods by plotting the lengths of Qubic-controlled runs against the number of associated orphan blocks.
-In early periods (P1--P4), most points lie close to the reference blue line ($y=x-1$) corresponding to releasing the private chain at lead~1, which is broadly consistent with the classical selfish mining strategy that maximizes the waste of the other mining power.
-In contrast, during P8, where Qubic's activity is most intensive, we observe many runs aligned with patterns indicative of releasing at lead~2, suggesting a more conservative policy that avoids exposing the pool to tie situations when the lead is only one block.
-This shift supports the view that Qubic adapts its release rule depending on its effective hashrate and perceived network conditions, motivating the need for an analytical model that explicitly captures such a modified strategy.
+Figure~\ref{fig:run_by_periods} further illustrates how Qubic's behavior varies across the identified periods by plotting the lengths of runs controlled by Qubic against the number of associated orphan blocks.
+In P1, P3, and P4, most runs that provide release information lie close to the blue line ($y=x-1$), corresponding to release at lead~1.
+P2 instead contains four plotted Qubic self forks, two additional same-parent Qubic pairs that were both orphaned, and no run that provides release information.

+During P8, where Qubic's activity is most intensive, we observe many runs aligned with patterns indicative of release at lead~2, suggesting a more conservative release strategy that avoids exposing the pool to tie situations when the lead is only one block.
+This shift supports the view that Qubic adapted its release rule over time, motivating the need for an analytical model that captures this conservative release behavior.